-Dr. Chisholm has been in clinical practice for sixteen years providing obstetrical and gynecological care to a very diverse group of women.
-She is an Assistant Clinical Professor of Obstetrics and Gynecology at Tufts University School of Medicine and a Clinical Instructor of Obstetrics and Gynecology at Harvard Medical School.
-She educates medical students regularly about women's sexual and reproductive health and how to approach these often challenging conversations.
+Dr. Andrea Chisholm has been in clinical practice for sixteen years providing obstetrical and gynecological care to a very diverse group of women.
+Additionally, she regularly educates medical students regularly about women's sexual and reproductive health and how to approach these often challenging conversations.

 Dr. Chisholm graduated from Hunter College-CUNY with a major in English (1991) and Boston University School of Medicine in (1995).
 She completed her OB/GYN residency at St. Luke's Roosevelt Hospital in New York (1999).
 She currently is in clinical practice and teaches students from Harvard and Tufts University medical schools.